dsambrano/portfolio/README.md

 <!-- ![](bayes/output_3_1.png) This should be that manipulation graph from ambig images and just change titles etc and highlight  -->

 ⭐**Executive Summary**📈: Changing consumer behavior is challenging and costly.
-Here I show how precisely controlling what is show to the consumer can yeild larger changes in consumer behavior with lower costs!
+Here, I show how precisely controlling what is show to the consumer can yeild larger changes in consumer behavior with lower costs!
 Small but precisely curated emotional inductions can be more impactful to consumer decisions than large scale manipulations.

 <!-- ## [Forecasting Risky Decision Making](bayes/bayes.md) -->
 ## Forecasting Risky Decision Making

 For this project, I created a custom machine learning model to forecast risky decision making for lotteries.
-This analysese for these results were presented in front a large mixed audience and published [here]().
+This analyses for these results were presented in front a large mixed audience and published [here]().
 The first plot shows that custom ML model used to forecast consumer decisions.
-Specifically, we highlight how we precisely modeled the specific features use to make finacial decisions on a per user basis!
+Specifically, we highlight how we precisely modeled the specific features use to make financial decisions on a per user basis!

 <!-- ![](bayes/output_3_1.png) This should be the graph of sigmoids (Ideally one where there are say 5 different sigmoids from the peeps) -->
 <!-- For now including the psychometrics, but in reality I should probably grab anything that I have made and select later -->